KRFOSS/kali-docs/virtualization/converting-vmx-to-ova/index.md

 - - -

-We can now start to convert by doing the following.
+We can now start to convert by doing the following:

 ```console
 kali@kali:~$ ovftool kali-linux-*-vmware-amd64.vmwarevm/*vmx kali-linux-rolling-amd64.ova